 It is made from soybeans, salt, and barley koji (麦麹), and has a very dark color and quite salty but very rich taste.
-Barley miso is naturally fermented from one to three years.
+Barley miso is naturally fermented for one to three years.
 These days this type of miso is not as popular as before.
 It is used in southern parts of Japan.
 It’s used for seasoning rich soups, stews, beans, sauces and spreads.

 3. Soybean Miso (Mame Miso 豆味噌)

-Soybean miso is only made from soybean, salt, and the koji produced from soybeans.
+Soybean miso is only made from soybean, salt, and koji produced from soybeans.
 A special type of soybean miso is Hatcho Miso (八丁味噌).
 Hatcho miso has a distinctive soybean flavor and slightly sweet aroma.
 Hatcho miso should be aged for at least 16 months and it is reddish-brown, somewhat chunky.
 It’s used to flavor soups and sauce.